 A quantale homomorphism is a cocontinuous monoidal functor.

-6 Monoid object
+6 Monoid

 A monoid object in a monoidal category \((\cC, \otimes, I, \alpha, \lambda, \rho)\) is an object \(M\) equipped with two morphisms: